shilpagopi/ML/ML System Design/Gen-AI Design and LLMOps.md

 Contextual Precision and Recall (Precision@k, Recall@k), MRR: break down the **groundtruth** answer into a set of discrete claims.
 Verify how many can be attributed to the context.

 Frameworks/Tools: **RAGAs, DeepEval, and Promptfoo, LangChain/LlamaIndex, TruLens, MLflow/Weights & Biases (W&B)**

+#### Improve RAG efficiency - Indexing
+* Hierarchical Navigable Small World (HNSW) graphs: These provide an excellent balance between search speed and index size, allowing for efficient GPU-based retrieval even on massive datasets.
+* Product Quantization (PQ): By compressing our vector representations, PQ allows us to fit much larger indices in GPU memory, enabling faster and more scalable retrieval.
+* Locality-Sensitive Hashing (LSH): While not always as accurate as other methods, LSH can be incredibly fast and GPU-friendly, making it a great choice for initial candidate generation in multi-stage retrieval setups.
+* GPU-accelerated indexing: Many popular ANN libraries now offer GPU acceleration for index building and searching.
+Leveraging these can dramatically speed up both offline index construction and online retrieval.